 When I was growing up, women carried purses.
 I guess “purse” isn’t politically correct anymore, and they’re called “handbags” or just “bags” these days.
 I never hear women saying “purse”.

 Regardless of what they’re called, women seem to be collectors.
-They never seem to be satisfied with the one they already have.
-I’ve always dreaded going with Josie when shopping at departments stores (other than Walmart).
+They never seem to be satisfied with the ones they already have.
+I’ve always dreaded going with Josie when shopping at department stores (other than Walmart).
 She’ll inevitably steer herself toward the section where the handbags are.
 I’ve lost count of how many handbags she’s owned in the last several years.